Omni Calculator logo

 • KE\rm KE — Maximum kinetic energy reached by the spaceship.

 The relativistic space travel calculator is dedicated to very long journeys, interstellar or even intergalactic, in which we can neglect the influence of the gravitational field, e.g., from Earth.
-We didn't include in the destination list our closest celestial bodies, like the Moon or Mars, because it would be pointless.
+We didn't include our closest celestial bodies, like the Moon or Mars, in the destination list because it would be pointless.
 For them, we need different equations that also take into consideration gravitational force.

 Newton's universe — arrive at the destination at full speed